Turkish phonology: Vowel harmony

 With some exceptions, native Turkish words follow a system of vowel harmony, meaning that they incorporate either exclusively back vowels (//a, ɯ, o, u//) or exclusively front vowels (//e, i, œ, y//), as, for example, in the words bıçak ('knife') and Türkiye ('Turkey'). //o œ// only occur in the initial syllable.
 Native Turkish grammar books call the backness harmony major vowel harmony, and the combined backness and lip harmony minor vowel harmony.

 The Turkish vowel system can be considered as being three-dimensional, where vowels are characterised by three features: front/back, rounded/unrounded, and high/low, resulting in eight possible combinations, each corresponding to one Turkish vowel, as shown in the table.

-Vowel harmony of grammatical suffixes is realized through "a chameleon-like quality", meaning that the vowels of suffixes change to harmonize with the vowel of the preceding syllable.
+Grammatical suffixes feature vowel harmony, meaning that the vowels of suffixes change to harmonize with the vowel of the preceding syllable.
 According to the changeable vowel, there are two patterns: